Flattr-io/kashmirBnB-server/DEPLOYMENT.md

-# Revam-BNB Deployment Guide for Render.com
+# KashmirBNBServer - Render.com Deployment Guide

-This guide will walk you through deploying your Kashmir Tourism Backend API to Render.com.
+This guide will walk you through deploying your Kashmir Tourism Backend API to Render.com using CI/CD from your main branch.

 ## Prerequisites

 1. **GitHub Repository**: Your code should be pushed to a GitHub repository
 2. **Render Account**: Sign up at [render.com](https://render.com)
 3. **Environment Variables**: Gather your API keys and database credentials
+4. **Supabase Database**: Remote Supabase instance configured and running

 ## Required Environment Variables